GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

 ---
 >**NOTE:** The new Google Sheets based tool now is available.
-Users are suggested to using that tool to install, upgrade or manage Tentacles.
+Users are encouraged to using that tool to install, upgrade or manage Tentacles.
 For more details, see
 [Install Tentacles in a Google Sheets based tool](tutorials/install_tentacles_in_google_sheets.md)
 <br>